A well crafted script with great execution in cast

 It is overall a good movie to Watch.
 A similar movie, Shool, was made by Ram Gopal Verma with Manoj Bajpai.
 It is not nearly as entertaining as this.

-The Best Movie Ever The performance by Om Puri, Smita Patil, and Sadashiv Amrapurkar and the whole chemistry comes off nicely, along with the minimalist approach to story telling and direction by Govind Nihlani.
+The performance by Om Puri, Smita Patil, and Sadashiv Amrapurkar and the whole chemistry comes off nicely, along with the minimalist approach to story telling and direction by Govind Nihlani.
 The dialogues by Vijay Tendulkar is also great.

 I have not seen another movie like this.
 It is one whole, each piece so nicely fit in the plot.
 You cannot not be impressed by this movie.